vaanwd/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 ### <a name="default-features-should-enable-behaviors-not-apis"></a> Default features must not add APIs

+> [!NOTE]
+> A feature enabled by default by the upstream build system, does not imply that
+> the feature should be added to the [`default-features`](../reference/vcpkg-json.md#dependency-default-features)
+> entries.
+As the intended  purpose of `default-features` is not to model the
+> decisions made by upstream but to provide convenience for [classic mode](../concepts/classic-mode.md)
+> users.

 Default features are intended to ensure that a reasonably functional build of a library gets installed for customers who don't know they are using it.
 If they don't know they are using a library, they can't know to list features.
 For example, `libarchive` exposes features that enable compression algorithms to an existing generic interface; if built without any of such features, the library may have no utility.

 One must carefully consider whether a feature should be on by default, because disabling default features is complex.